-- put systems of internal control in place to ensure the regularity and lawfulness of transactions and to ensure that its assets are secure; - maintain proper accounting records; - prepare a Statement of Accounts in accordance with relevant requirements; and - establish and keep under review appropriate arrangements to secure economy, efficiency and effectiveness in its use of resources.
+- put systems of internal control in place to ensure the regularity and lawfulness of transactions and to ensure that its assets are secure; - · maintain proper accounting records; - prepare a Statement of Accounts in accordance with relevant requirements; and - establish and keep under review appropriate arrangements to secure economy, efficiency and effectiveness in its use of resources.

-The Public Audit (Wales) Act 2004 requires me to:
+The Public Audit (Wales) Act 2004 requires the Auditor General to:

-- provide an audit opinion on the accounting statements; - review the Council's arrangements to secure economy, efficiency and effectiveness in its use of resources; and - issue a certificate confirming that I have completed the audit of the accounts.
+- provide an audit opinion on the accounting statements; - review the Council's arrangements to secure economy, efficiency and effectiveness in its use of resources; and - issue a certificate confirming that I have completed the audit of the accounts

 Local authorities in Wales prepare their accounting statements in accordance with the requirements of the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom.
 This Code is based on International Financial Reporting Standards.

-I issued an unqualified audit opinion on the financial statements confirming they present a true and fair view of the Council's financial position and transactions on 28 September 2017.
-My report is contained within the Statement of Accounts.
-The key matters arising from the accounts audit were reported to members of the Audit and Governance Committee in my Audit of Financial Statements report on the 25 September 2017.
+On 29 September 2017 the Auditor General issued an unqualified audit opinion on the accounting statements confirming that they present a true and fair view of the Council's and the Pension Fund's financial position and transactions.
+The Auditor General's report is contained within the Statement of Accounts.
+The key matters arising from the accounts audit (for both the Council and Pension Fund) were reported to members of the Audit Committee in the Audit of Financial Statements report on the 28 September 2017, and the Auditor General does not need to bring anything to your attention in this letter.